 - Sell Online Courses

 There are many videos and tutorials about WordPress on YouTube, but for viewers who want more structure and guidance, online courses fill the gap.
-You can sell classes on e-learning marketplaces like Skillshare or independently with online course software from providers like Thinkific.
+You can sell classes on e-learning marketplaces or independently with online course software from providers like Podia and Thinkific.
 Alternatively, you can give free access to your course(s) to build your email list and drive traffic from the marketplace to your site.

 - Monetize a WordPress-Themed Facebook Group

-I manage a Facebook group of 30,000+ members and monetize it in several ways.
-For example, I generate income from affiliate marketing and sponsored/private ads.
+I previously managed a Facebook group of 40,000+ members and monetized it in several ways.
+For example, I generated income from affiliate marketing and sponsored/private ads.
 With a WordPress Facebook group, you could generate leads and promote products and services.
 Alternatively, you could seek the moderator duties of an established WordPress group in exchange for promotional activities.

 Products & Services